Project Scientist / Research Faculty Role

 Graduate Students

-• We will be considering applications in Winter 2023/2024 for admission in Fall 2024.
+We will be considering applications in Winter 2024/2025 for admission in Fall 2025.
 Priority will be given to students applying to the Psychology Graduate Group.
-We hope to recruit multiple graduate students in this round of admissions.

-• How affective and social life changes across the lifespan (work in monkeys)
+How affective and social life changes across the lifespan (work in monkeys or humans)

 If your goal is to train with Dr. Bliss-Moreau and the Bliss-Moreau Laboratory, then you should consider applying to multiple programs if your interests overlap with multiple programs.
 For example, the Psychology program can be structured to functionally look like the Neuroscience program or the Animal Behavior program.
 The Animal Biology program can look a lot like the Animal Behavior program.
 Admissions to the different programs varies year-to-year and in some cases the admissions decisions are made at the level of an admissions committee, with very little input from faculty.
 In other cases, faculty may have a say but there may not be enough slots to admit all talented applicants.
-For admissions this year (Fall 2023), we will be giving priority to students who matriculate through the Psychology Graduate Group because the group ensures funding via TAships for up to 7 years.
+For admissions this year (Fall 2024), we will be giving priority to students who matriculate through the Psychology Graduate Group because the group ensures funding via TAships.

 Note that application fees can be waived for some applicants; information about that can be found here.